shambhavi2703/spotify_analysis/README.md

 ### IMPLEMENTATION STEPS:

-1.Create a Spotify developer account.
+1. Create a Spotify developer account.
+   - Visit the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and click on "Log in" or "Sign up" to create an account.

-2.Go to the dashboard and click on "Create an app."
+2. Go to the dashboard and click on "Create an app."
+   - Once you're logged in, click on "Create an app" to start the process of creating your Spotify app.

-3.Obtain your client ID and client secret.
+3. Obtain your client ID and client secret.
+   - Once your app is created, you'll be taken to the app dashboard.
+Under the "App Settings" section, you'll find your "Client ID" and "Client Secret" which you will need to use in your code.

-4.Replace the same in Google Colab.
+4. Replace the same in Google Colab.
+   - In your Google Colab notebook, replace the "client_id" and "client_secret" variables with the values obtained in step 3.

-5.You're good to go!
+5. You're good to go!
+   - Once you've completed the above steps, you should be able to run your Spotify analyzer app in Google Colab.
+Enjoy!